TomokiMiyauci/memo/README.md

 );
 ```

-### Instance caching
+### Instantiation caching

-Caching of instances is also supported.
-Calls to constructor functions with the
+Caching of instantiation is also supported.
+Calls to constructor functions with
-`new` operator are cacheable based on their arguments, as are functions.
+the `new` operator are cacheable based on their arguments, as are functions.

 ```ts
 import { memo } from "https://deno.land/x/memoization@$VERSION/mod.ts";